If you only have a short time in Scotland but still want to get a taste of the ‘best bits’ then this 7-day Scotland Itinerary is for you.

 Day 2 / Stirling to Loch Lomond – discover a National Park

-Leaving Stirling behind it’s time to head into the beautiful Loch Lomond and the Trossachs National Park, but on the way, you have a few options for stops.
-For Outlander fans, Castle Leoch otherwise known as Doune Castle is just to the north of Stirling, and to the west Inchmahome Priory sits peacefully on Scotland’s only lake.
+Leaving Stirling behind it’s time to head into the beautiful Loch Lomond and the Trossachs National Park, but on the way, you have a few options for stops on your 7-day Scotland Itinerary.

 - Stirling to Loch Lomond Driving time – 1 hour.